 6. Hormonal Rage and All The People You Want to Punch

-Did you know that after a miscarriage your hormones quickly shift and it’s like the worst day of PMS every single day following the loss of a child?
+Did you know after a miscarriage your hormones quickly shift and it’s like the worst day of PMS every single day?
 I didn’t.
 It’s been a joy, let me tell you.

 7. Not Getting My New Diaper Bag